 So, how can you best prevent fraud, both online and offline?
 Let’s examine common types of fraud and discuss some ways to curb it.

 First let’s identify the types of fraud that should be on your radar.
 In order to implement processes and procedures to prevent bogus transactions, you need to know what to look for.

-For online transactions, there are two main types of fraud — chargeback fraud and card-testing fraud.
+For online transactions, there are two main types of fraud — chargeback fraud and card-testing fraud (especially prevalent in card not present transactions).
 As industry blog Retail Minded explains: “Chargeback fraud involves purchases that are reported as never delivered and then charged back to the merchant by the credit card company.
 Card-testing fraud happens when thieves with a list of stolen card numbers essentially ‘play the slots’ by attempting purchase after purchase from an online store with different numbers until they find a card number that succeeds.
 They then use this number to make fraudulent purchases at other stores.”